Laura McCarthy - Psychotherapist and Counsellor MSc. (Psych), CTA, Dip., MBACP

 If right now life's events seem overwhelming, having a place to be heard, supported and understood may help.

-Or maybe you're unable to put your finger on what is wrong but just know something is, then you might find exploring in therapy can help to make sense of an issue.
+Or perhaps you're unable to put your finger on what is wrong but just feel that something is, then you may find delving into therapy can help to make sense of an issue.

-Perhaps you're having issues in your relationship and struggling to communicate effectively with your partner, and need a safe place to be able to listen, talk and be heard.
+Perhaps you're having issues in your relationship or marriage and struggling to communicate effectively with your partner, and need a safe place in which to listen, talk and be heard

-Having worked with many different individuals and couples, I have experience of issues including abuse, anger, addiction, anxiety (generalised, separation, performance and social), depression, bereavement, eating disorders, identity issues, relationship issues, low self-esteem, low self-confidence.
+Having worked with many different individuals and couples, I have experience with issues including abuse, anger, addiction, anxiety (generalised, separation, performance and social), depression, bereavement, eating disorders, identity issues, relationship issues, low self-esteem and low self-confidence.

-I also have experience of working disorders such at generalised anxiety disorder (GAD), borderline personality disorder (BPD), dissociative identity disorder (DID), obsessive-compulsive disorder (OCD), post-traumatic stress disorder (PTSD) and complex post-traumatic stress disorder (C-PTSD).
-When working with DID, I offer a three-stage model of stabilisation, processing of trauma and integration.
-I work with a specialist supervisor for my DID work.
+I also have experience with working disorders such as generalised anxiety disorder (GAD), borderline personality disorder (BPD), dissociative identity disorder (DID), obsessive-compulsive disorder (OCD), post-traumatic stress disorder (PTSD) and complex post-traumatic stress disorder (C-PTSD).
+I also work with a specialist supervisor in DID work.

 I suggest an initial session - at my standard fee - where we can meet and talk.
 This session will allow us both to ask any questions before we both decide if we want to go ahead.